ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

 A good practice for managing the installed software is to store the raw source code in a separate folder from where it is installed.
-For example, one can keep the pre-compile source code in a `software_support` folder and install the software in a `software` folder.
+For example, one can keep the pre-compiled source code in a `software_support` folder and install the software in a `software` folder.
 In this way, if one every has to compile the software, they can simply delete the associated subdirectory in `software` without having to worry about the source code.
 Additionally,